 And it drew millions of viewers.
 But it also outlined the debate: were music networks really about music?
 After all, MTV was doing all it could to survive as a brand, not as a music network, and the numbers showed.
 By 2008, MTV played only 3 hours of music videos per day, from 8 hours in 2000.

 "MTV has these non-music shows on for the sake of immediate ratings.
 There will always be that tension between the music industry and MTV when MTV doesn't support music."

+It'd be easy to say that MTV is dead and, to a degree, it is.
+At least, the way we knew it before.
 In 2008, MTV was losing its grip on music.
 TRL was canceled, with some blaming it on Carson Daly's departure.
 But, in reality, TRL had degraded itself to pranks, celebrity interviews, and unlikeable hosts that, more than anything, reflected MTV's entire identity.

 And that was because younger viewers had found somewhere new to enjoy their music, instead of their TV.
 It makes perfect sense.
 Music now came from computers, iPods, and downloading albums.

 So, MTV rushed to replicate some of its successful products, like Real World.
 In came shows like Teen Mom, The Hills, and even car shows like Pimp My Ride.
 By the way, up until 2017, this was one of the longest-running shows in TV history.
 The reality show era had begun.

 Former MTV VJ Adam Curry told CNET that it was the best decision MTV ever made.
 Plus, he revealed some interesting facts.
 Remember when we said that, in the 80s, MTV was the first cable network to show a profit?
 Well, music wasn't their primary source of income.
 It never was.
 But cringy reality shows seemed to work.
 In 2011, MTV was a $4 billion-a-year business.